 - Members shall ensure that they have the time to review available materials in advance of meetings and are expected to attend all meetings of the Board and the committees on which they participate either in person or by tele-conference subject to unavoidable conflicts.

-- Members shall give notice to the Chair of the Board and the Policy and Board Governance Committee of any participation on any board of public corporations.
+- Members shall give notice to the Chair of the Board and the Chair of the Policy and Board Governance Committee of any participation on any board of a public corporation, any significant time commitments, and any potential conflict of interest with ARC.
 Members should not participate in more than 4 boards of public corporations without the approval of the Chair of the Board and the Policy and Board Governance Committee.

 - Members shall not participate on the board of any publicly listed corporation where such participation may constitute a conflict of interest without the approval of the Chair of the Board and the Policy and Board Governance Committee.

-- The Board shall be composed of at least seven individuals and not more than 12 individuals appointed by the shareholders at the Annual Meeting.
+- The Board shall be composed of at least seven individuals and not more than 12 individuals.

 - At its meeting to approve the Information Circular for the annual meeting of the shareholders of ARC each year, the Board will consider and determine whether a director or nominee to be a director is an independent director.